b3b00/csly/README.md

 >### Easily use indentation to make your language more readable.

+### Preserve comments

+Comments or whitespace are almost every time discardable.
+But sometimes it makes sens to preserve them :

+- use comments to generate auto doc (think javadoc, c#'s xmldoc or python's docstring )
+- introduce meta data without clutering your grammar

 ### Generic lexer ###

 Lexemes are often similar from one language to another.
 Csly introduces a generic lexer that defines common lexemes and which can be reused across languages.